Prenauer/DKO-CAR-T/README.md

 ## 3. Demo
 There are no demo datasets provided for the code in this repository.
 Instead, the raw data can be downloaded and analyzed using the instructions in the following section.

+The output is expected to be contextually identical to that in the publication; However, the published version of the output tables and figures were slightly modified for presentation purposes, without altering scientific accuracy.

+The expected runtime of data alignment and pre-processing scripts is less than 30 hours, while the expected runtype of all subsequent R and Python scripts is less than 5 hours.

 ## 4. Instructions
 Copy the GitHub repository.
 ```